 This latest additions to our awesome working dogs, are the AASD, Allergy Alert Service Dogs.
 These dogs are trained to sniff out and find foods with allergens; the most common one being peanuts, as well as even the slightest smell of peanut dust in the air or on an object.
 These awesome dogs have changed the life of children and adults in ways we could not even imagine, as we take so much for granted.

-Golden Retrievers are a favorite breed used as therapy dogs, search and rescue, and guide dogs for the blind.
+Golden Retrievers are a favorite breed used as therapy dogs, and emotional support for children

 The Basset Hound is second to the Blood Hound for search and rescue.